Here are links to the boxes on this Sessions & Handouts page. The links will quickly jump the screen to the boxes of information.

 Introduction to Text Analysis in Python Series

 This four-session course will provide participants with an introduction to analyzing textual data using Python.
+Topics will include how to read and prepare textual data for computational analysis, and basic techniques for analysis of large textual corpora, such as word frequency analysis, topic modeling, clustering and basic machine learning classification.
 This course is intended for graduate students, faculty and staff from any field at WashU who are interested in learning about quantitative text analysis and would like to become familiar with the main libraries and functions used to work with textual data in Python.
 Participants are expected to have a basic proficiency in Python.
-Participants who have taken TRIADS Introduction to Python class are welcome to attend.
-This class will be fully in-person, and participants will use their own laptops.
+Participants will use their own laptops.

 R Workshops